lich-uct/molpher-lib/doc/source/documentation/python/ExplorationData_doc.rst

-ExplorationParameters
+ExplorationData
 =====================

 .. py:currentmodule:: molpher.swig_wrappers.core

-.. autoclass:: ExplorationParameters
+.. autoclass:: ExplorationData

     :param \*args: either another instance of this class or empty

     .. note::  An instance of this class can be either initilized automatically (no arguments provided to the constructor) or from another instance (passed as a single constructor parameter).
-        If the class is initilized automatically (no parameters passed to the constructor), the `exploration parameters` are set to the default values (see the description of `molpher.core.ExplorationParameters` for an overview of default parameter values).
+        If the class is initilized automatically (no parameters passed to the constructor), the `exploration parameters` are set to the default values (see the description of `molpher.core.ExplorationData` for an overview of default parameter values).

     Contains information about the `exploration parameters` and provides facilities to read them